The Connectivity of the Dual: The H-operation

 No two different faces in an embedded graph $G$ with minimum degree $3$ and only simple faces can share two consecutive edges $(v_1,v_2),(v_2,v_3)$ that are part of a face, as in that case $v_2$ would have degree $2$.
 This implies that in such a graph a triangle cannot share more than one edge with another face.

-Let now $(v_1,v_2),(v_2,v_3),(v_3,v_4)$ be a subpath in a facial walk of a face $f$ in an embedded (simple) graph $G$ with minimum degree $3$ and simple faces.
+Let now $(v_1,v_2),(v_2,v_3),(v_3,v_4)$ be a subpath in a facial walk of a face $f$ in a (simple) embedded graph $G$ with minimum degree $3$ and simple faces.
 We will show that there is no face different from $f$ that is a triangle or quadrangle and contains two of the directed edges $(v_2,v_1),(v_3,v_2),(v_4,v_3)$.
 As shown, no face different from $f$ can contain two of these edges sharing a vertex $v_i$.
-So the only remaining case is that a quadrangle $f_q$ contains $(v_2,v_1)$ and $(v_4,v_3)$ and, in addition for each of $\{v_1,v_3\}$ and $\{v_2,v_4\}$, exactly one of the two corresponding directed edges.
-As there must be a directed edge with initial vertex $v_1$, $f_q$ must contain $(v_1,v_3)$ -- which implies that there is no edge in $f_q$ with initial vertex $v_3$.
-As each two edges in a quadrangle are contained in a facial path of length $3$, this implies that two quadrangles cannot share more than one edge with each other.
+The only remaining case is that a quadrangle $f_q$ contains $(v_2,v_1)$ and $(v_4,v_3)$ and, in addition for each of $\{v_1,v_3\}$ and $\{v_2,v_4\}$, exactly one of the two corresponding directed edges.
+Because there must be a directed edge with initial vertex $v_1$, $f_q$ must contain $(v_1,v_3)$ -- which implies that there is no edge in $f_q$ with initial vertex $v_3$.
+Since each two edges in a quadrangle are contained in a facial path of length $3$, this implies that two quadrangles cannot share more than one edge with each other.

-As a consequence, we have that duals of embeddings of the complete graph with maximum face size $5$ and no two pentagons sharing two edges are simple, as in a face $f$ that is a quadrangle or a pentagon, each pair of different edges is contained in a path in $f$ of length $3$.
+As a consequence, we have that duals of embeddings of the complete graph with maximum face size $5$ and at most one pentagon are simple, because in a face $f$ that is a quadrangle or a pentagon, each pair of different edges is contained in a path in $f$ of length $3$.

-We will prove that each complete graph $K_{c+1}$ with $c\ge 5$ has a minimum genus embedding with maximum face size $5$ and no two pentagons sharing two edges.